0xCambie/0xCambie/README.md

 In January 2025 I decided I would ship my own Linux Distribution and thats how I became the creator and maintainer of [MalbianLinux](https://github.com/MalbianLinux)

-You can support me or Malbian [here in my blog](https://0xcambie.github.io/cambie/donate/)
+You can support me or Malbian [here in my blog](https://0xcambie.github.io/cambie/donate/) or join our [discord](https://discord.com/invite/jJ6h2eVF)

 I used to and still do a lot of CTF challenges in order to sharpen my skills.
 <p align="center">